GetUSB.info Logo

 Continue Reading

-Most of the time formatting a flash drive is a very simple decision.
-There are only two situations where you should take consideration on what format to use.
+Most of the time, formatting a flash drive is a very simple decision.
+There are only two situations where you should carefully consider what format to use.
 Here are the details:

-Note: This article is focused towards Windows and Mac operating systems.
+Note: This article is focused on Windows and Mac operating systems.

-The file formats available for a flash drive are:
+The file formats available for a USB flash drive are:

 • FAT (also called FAT16)